 A medical disclaimer declares that the content on your site is for informational purposes only and should not be considered professional medical advice.

-The easiest way to customize a medical disclaimer for your site is to use our disclaimer generator, which helps you make a full disclaimer page for free.
+The easiest way to make a medical disclaimer for your site is to use a comprehensive disclaimer generator, like Termly’s.

 Once you make it to the “Professional Disclaimer” section of the builder, click “Yes,” then select the “Medical/Health” option to generate a medical disclaimer.